Discount Broadway Tickets For : Show Shelved

 - Show Closes: Open ended

 Musical adapted from the classic novel by L.M.
-Montgomery that follows an energetic and relatable orphan girl as she pursues her dreams of being a teacher
+Montgomery that follows an energetic and relatable orphan girl as she pursues her dreams of finding a family and becoming a teacher

 Anne of Green Gables on Broadway Background